ScreenPyHQ/screenpy/docs/narration.rst

 on the Narrator's microphone,
 do this::

-    from screenpy.narration.adapters.stdout_adapter import StdOutAdapter
-    from screenpy.pacing import the_narrator
+    from screenpy import StdOutAdapter, the_narrator

     the_narrator.attach_adapter(StdOutAdapter())